LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/welcome.md

 Multiple notes by multiple agents can now be added to the conversation summary widget.
 This allows the assigned agent to view a log of comments and quickly get up to speed.

-### Reduce screen switching with more custom widgets

-The enhanced workspace enables you to create more custom widgets for your agents (up to 10).
-The less screen switching your agents do, the more effective they can be - custom widgets incorporate all the tools they may need directly into their workspace.